gajus/vlad/README.md

 ## Extendable Validation Rules

-Vlad has in-built validators.
+Vlad has [inbuilt validators](https://github.com/gajus/vlad#inbuilt-validation-rules).
 It is easy to write custom validators.
 You can [request new validators](https://github.com/gajus/vlad/issues) to be added to the core package.
 Validators benefit from the translator interface.
 Vlad does not encourage inline boolean validation expressions.

 ### Inbuilt Validation Rules